Sussex Foodie Destinations: Petworth

 Stop for lunch

 Your basket should be pretty laden with goodies by now, so why not stop for lunch?
-Mentioned in the Michelin Guide and tucked away in a 17th-century building with a lovely sunny terrace, E. Street Bar & Grill promises a modern approach with a focus on local ingredients including locally sourced meat and game, as well as seafood and fish.
-They open from 12 at the weekend if you fancy an early lunch.
-Alternatively, head a little out of Petworth to nearby Tillington and the Horse Guards Inn.
-The décor inside and out is wonderfully eclectic and they forage, grow their own and use local suppliers for their ever-changing menu.
+Once again, there is plenty of choice.
+Head a little out of Petworth to The Welldiggers or to nearby Tillington and the Horse Guards Inn.
+The décor inside the latter is wonderfully eclectic and they forage, grow their own and use local suppliers for their ever-changing menu.
 This is shabby chic meets fine dining and the location is hopelessly pretty.

 Tillington Pub